wpmetabox/docs/_docs/composer.md

 Meta Box is totally compatible with Composer and you can use it as a library for your projects.
 As Meta Box is a WordPress-specific package, the "project" term here means a WordPress website, plugin or theme.
 This tutorial will show you how to use it for a plugin.
 The source code of the plugin is [available on Github](https://github.com/wpmetabox/mb-composer-example).

+{% include alert.html type="info" content="This guide is for the Meta Box core plugin.
+For Meta Box extensions, please see [this guide](https://docs.metabox.io/extensions/composer/)." %}

 ## Installing Composer

 Please follow the [very detailed guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on the Composer homepage to know how to install Composer on your system.